Practical guides for AI adoption

 [Actions] execute automatically

-Real-world example: In my short-term rental business, I have an automation that works like this:
+Real-world example: In short-term rental operations, I have an automation that works like this:

 // Guest Review Request Automation